-Do you think it’s odd that shortly after publishing Real Food Recipes for Weight Loss I would post a recipe for flourless coconut almond bars?
+Do you think it’s odd that after publishing Real Food Recipes for Weight Loss I would post a dessert recipe for flourless coconut almond bars?
 Oh, but if you’ve read that (or the rest of my story here) you’ll know that I do eat sweets occasionally and I believe not feeling deprived is one of the keys to my weight loss and maintenance.

 That, and the fact that these bars are a pretty nutrient-dense food, makes them a good treat to my mind.
 They are packed with good things like coconut with fiber and vitamins, anti-oxidant rich almonds, protein and good fats.

 Here's the thing about it: all you need is a bit to be satisfied, and in fact I find I can't eat as much of dark chocolate as I used to of milk chocolate.